suneel999/konvoai-react-dashboard/README.md

 ## 📞 Support

-For support, email your-email@company.com or contact the development team.
+For support, email suneel@codeology.solutions or contact the development team.

 ---